florinnichifiriuc/dungen-and-dragons/Tasks/Week 11/Task 95 - Region Map Canvas and AI Design.md

 ## Log
 - 2025-11-26 09:45 UTC – Logged requirement to revamp the region map UX and layer in AI-assisted layout drafting.
+- 2025-12-02 14:20 UTC – Delivered the canvas-based editor with drag-and-drop terrain and token placement plus an embedded AI steward that proposes draft tiles, fog, and entity placements directly on the board.